umich-its-container-service/TabPy-prototype/README.md

 # TabPy prototype

-NB: This README section contains notes for the ITS containerized TabPy prototype.
+This README section contains notes for the ITS containerized TabPy prototype.
 The original README (from the [original TabPy repo](https://github.com/tableau/TabPy)) begins further down the page, as annotated.

 ## Overview